abbottjlu/gbrain/README.md

 <p>We not need element-wise matrixs and send information to CPU on every layer result.</p>
 <p>On backpropagation the weight data is updated over the Adjacency Matrix</p>
 <p>Activation function is included inside own neuron, avoiding to have propagate it to any reluctance layer and so we gain better performance.</p>
-<p>At this moment only linear regression with leaky-relu activation function is implemented.</p>
+<p>At this moment only leaky-relu activation function is implemented.</p>
 <p>I have been able to learn about this algorithm especially by the <a href="https://www.coursera.org/learn/machine-learning">Andrew NG Machine Learning course</a>, <a href="https://github.com/karpathy/convnetjs">Karpathy's ConvNetJS</a>, <a href="https://mattmazur.com/2015/03/17/a-step-by-step-backpropagation-example/">the Matt Mazur paper</a>, <a href="https://medium.com/@14prakash/back-propagation-is-very-simple-who-made-it-complicated-97b794c97e5c">Prakash Jay tutorial</a>, Miguel Ángel Lobato & users that shared information on internet.
 Thanks.</p>